Queyrouzec/DevScript/README.md

 ### Types

 - Strictly enforced.
+The compiler must know a variables type.
+There should be type infrances.
-There should be no optional types, and it should be null safe.
+- It should be null safe.
 - Types should be intimate with their declaration.
 Typedefs should not be seperate from their constructors.
 - I have an affinity for how Dart handles null and types.
 - Declairation of types will be local by default and can take the place of let.